 I know from my own path of recovery from trauma and domestic violence that healing can occur.
 Through mental health counseling, I can help you feel secure and confident to handle life situations again.
 I can teach you how to be assertive, set healthy boundaries when you need to say no, and feel at peace within yourself.
 I truly believe that people can be happy and love life again, even after major struggles in life.

 By using Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing (MI), and Collaborative Assessment and Management of Suicidality (CAMS), we will work together to evaluate and challenge your negative beliefs and replace them with healthier ways of thinking.
 Changing the way you think often allows you to act in healthier ways.
 Through counseling, you will begin to think and behave in renewed and healthier ways and be able to enjoy family, friends, and your life again.

-When counseling people, I want them to feel comfortable to be themselves and to feel open to discuss their thoughts and feelings.
+When counseling people, I want them to feel comfortable being themselves and feel open to discussing their thoughts and feelings.
 My clients often tell me that they feel that can say things they wouldn’t say to anyone else…they know that I’m willing to REALLY listen to their story and not judge them.
 I work best with men and women who are about 25 years and older.
 I also work well with couples and veterans and their spouses.
-I am familiar with the military culture, as I am a disabled veteran, am a spouse, and am the mother of a veteran.
+I am familiar with the military culture, as I am a disabled veteran, a spouse, and the mother of a veteran.
 I also have specialized training in military culture.